giantswarm/docs/sources/reference/ls.md

  * `up`: All component instances are running.
  * `starting`: One or more component instances, possibly all of them, are currently being started, some might already be up.
- * `down`: The component is currently not running
+ * `down`: At least one component instances is currently down (meaning neither running nor started.
+This might as well mean.
+Any number of other instances might be up or starting.
- * `failed`: An error occurred during the attempt to start the component and it's currently not running
+ * `failed`: At least one component instance has a failure.
+Any number of other instances might be down, starting or up.

 ## Further reading